Subhasish Dey: Education, career and academic positions

-Honors
+Honors and awards

+Dey was conferred with the Hans Albert Einstein Award for "his fundamental contribution to the fluvial sediment transport, turbulence mechanism, local scour, and alluvial river dynamics from the perspectives of research, education and practice" from the ASCE in 2022.

+Dey has received the JC Bose Fellowship award in 2018.

 Dey has become a fellow of the Indian National Science Academy (FNA), Indian Academy of Sciences (FASc), National Academy of Sciences, India (FNASc) and Indian National Academy of Engineering (FNAE).

-He received the JC Bose Fellowship award in 2018.
-He is the vice president of the council of World Association for Sedimentation and Erosion Research (WASER) (2019–2022).
-He served as a Council Member of the World Association for Sedimentation and Erosion Research (WASER) (2011–2013) and the International Association for Hydro-Environment Engineering and Research (IAHR) (2015–2019).
-He is also a Member of the IAHR Fluvial Hydraulics Committee.
-Dey is ranked among the 150 most cited researchers in civil engineering in Shanghai’s Global Ranking of Academics.
-Dey was conferred with the Hans Albert Einstein Award for “his fundamental contribution to the fluvial sediment transport, turbulence mechanism, local scour, and alluvial river dynamics from the perspectives of research, education and practice” from the ASCE in 2022.
+Dey is the vice president of the council of World Association for Sedimentation and Erosion Research (WASER) (2019–25).
+He served as a Council Member of the World Association for Sedimentation and Erosion Research (WASER) (2011–13) and the International Association for Hydro-Environment Engineering and Research (IAHR) (2015–19).
+He was also a Member of the IAHR Fluvial Hydraulics Committee (2017–21).

-Contributions

-He has developed various theories of hydrodynamics.
-He discovered the origin of the scaling laws of sediment transport and the onset of a straight river to meander.
-In turbulence, he developed universal probability density function for turbulent velocity fluctuations, Reynolds stress and conditional Reynolds shear stresses in wall-shear flows.
-In fluvial hydraulics, he has contributed fundamental theories of sediment thresholds (also known as initiation of motion), discovered existence of negative hydrodynamic lift and non-universality of von Kármán constant.
-He has made pioneering contributions to the mechanism of scour at hydraulic structures.
-Besides, he has developed theories of secondary boundary layer in curved pipes, wall jets, seeping bed flows and turbulent bursting etc.
+Research contributions and impact

+In hydrodynamics, Dey has been involved in developing various theories.
+His mixing-instability hypothesis reveals the unprecedented universal scaling behavior for the fluid turbulence, offering a new physics of fluid momentum exchange.
+It is deemed to be a possible replacement of long-standing Prandtl's mixing length model.
+Besides, he has developed the universal skin friction laws for turbulent flow in curved tubes, a universal two-fifths law of pier scour, a universal law of skin-friction coefficient in an axisymmetric turbulent boundary layer, and the origin of the scaling laws of developing turbulent boundary layer.
+Furthermore, he has discovered the zeroth law of helicity spectrum in the inertial sub-range of wall turbulence.